-Competitors of AXPAXLI
+Competitors of OTX-TKI

-Our intravitreal implant for the treatment of wet AMD will compete with anti-VEGF compounds administered in their current formulation and prescribed for the treatment of wet AMD as these agents can in some instances deliver three to four months or more of therapeutic effect.
-They include Lucentis, Eylea and Eylea HD, Beovu, Vabysmo and off-label use of the cancer therapy Avastin.
-Multiple companies, although all in early stages of development, are exploring ways to deliver anti-VEGF products in a sustained-release fashion, including Regeneron which received approval for its 8mg version of Eylea in August 2023; Clearside Biomedical, which is pursuing a TKI (axitinib) administered into the suprachoroidal space; Eyepoint Pharmaceuticals, which is pursuing a sustained-release bioerodible device containing a TKI (vorolanib) using its Durasert technology; Aerie Pharmaceuticals, which is pursuing development of a four to six month TKI implant (axitinib) using its Print® manufacturing technology; and Kodiak Sciences, which is pursuing sustained release therapies based on its anti-VEGF biopolymer conjugate technology.
+Our intravitreal implant for the treatment of wet AMD will compete with anti-VEGF compounds administered in their current formulation and prescribed for the treatment of wet AMD as these agents can in some instances deliver one to two months or more of therapeutic effect.
+They include Lucentis, Eylea, Beovu, Vabysmo and off-label use of the cancer therapy Avastin.
+Multiple companies, although all in early stages of development, are exploring ways to deliver anti-VEGF products in a sustained-release fashion, including Regeneron which is pursuing a high-dose version of Eyelea; Clearside Biomedical, Inc., which is pursuing a TKI (axitinib) administered into the suprachoroidal space;

+Eyepoint Pharmaceuticals, Inc., which is pursuing a sustained-release bioerodible device containing a TKI (vorolanib) using its Durasert technology; Aerie Pharmaceuticals, which is pursuing development of a four to six month TKI implant (axitinib) using its Print® manufacturing technology; and Kodiak Sciences Inc., which is pursuing sustained release therapies based on its anti-VEGF biopolymer conjugate technology.
 In October 2021, Genentech received approval for Susvimo which utilizes the company's port delivery system for delivery of ranibizumab but has recently launched a voluntary recall of the product due to manufacturing issues.
-In addition, there are several companies pursuing gene therapy to treat retinal diseases including Adverum Biotechnologies, and REGENXBIO.
-There also are a number of companies with products in development targeting the inhibition of the complement system to address retinal diseases, specifically geographic atrophy, or GA, including Apellis Pharmaceuticals, IVERIC bio, now owned by Astellas Pharma, Annexion Biosciences, Novartis (Gyroscope Therapeutics), Genentech/Ionis and Janssen Pharmaceuticals, among others.
-Apellis received approval of SYFOVRE as the first approved treatment for GA in February 2023, and IVERIC bio's Izervay was approved for the treatment of GA in August 2023.
+In addition, there are several companies pursuing gene therapy to treat retinal diseases including Adverum Biotechnologies, Inc. and REGENXBIO Inc. There also are a number of companies with products in development targeting the inhibition of the complement system to address retinal diseases, specifically geographic atrophy including Apellis Pharmaceuticals, IVERIC bio, Inc., Annexion Biosciences, Novartis (Gyroscope Therapeutics), Genentech/Ionis and Janssen Pharmaceuticals, among others.
+Apellis recently received approval of SYFOVRE as the first approved treatment for geographic atrophy.

-Competitors of PAXTRAVA
+Competitors of OTX-TIC

-Allergan, now owned by AbbVie, received approval in March 2020 of DURYSTA, a biodegradable bimatoprost intracameral implant consisting of a PGA and a biodegradable polymer matrix for the reduction of IOP in patients with OAG or OHT.
+Allergan PLC, now owned by AbbVie, Inc., received approval in March 2020 of DURYSTA, a biodegradable bimatoprost intracameral implant consisting of a PGA and a biodegradable polymer matrix for the reduction of IOP in patients with open-angle glaucoma or ocular hypertension.
 Allergan purchased ForSight VISION5 who was conducting a Phase 2 clinical trial with the Helios insert, a sustained-release ocular insert placed below the eyelid that delivers bimatoprost for the treatment of glaucoma.
-In December 2023, Glaukos received approval for iDose, a prostaglandin analog indicated for the reduction of IOP in patients with OHT or OAG.
+In February 2023, Glaukos, Inc. submitted an NDA for its iDose technology to deliver travoprost for the treatment of glaucoma.
 In addition, several other companies have announced their intention to develop products for treatment of glaucoma using sustained-release therapy, although each of these is at an early stage of development.
 Mati Therapeutics has conducted a Phase 2 clinical trial with an intracanalicular insert for the treatment of glaucoma.

-Competitors of OTX-DED and OTX-CSI
+Competitors of OTX-CSI and OTX-DED